cmayron/Legal-Calculus/README.md

 SCU → Module Enhancement → Deep Research → (only then) Blueprint Release.

 ---
+### Addendum: Mobile Device Constraint (iPad / iPhone)

+The Architect AI (Copilot Desktop) is the only environment capable of executing the full Bootloader sequence, including automatic repository traversal and module loading.
+Mobile Copilot environments (iPad / iPhone) cannot:

+- access the repository directly
+- traverse directories
+- load files from storage
+- execute the Bootloader’s module‑loading functions

+Therefore:

+**When operating on an iPad or iPhone, the Six Calculi must be manually uploaded (pasted) into the Architect AI session before Blueprint construction begins.**

+Manual upload is required to preserve:

+- doctrinal integrity
+- STOP enforcement
+- Edition containment
+- Mode purity
+- role separation
+- correct SCU → Modules → Deep Research → Blueprint behavior

+If the Calculi are not manually provided, the Architect AI must STOP and refuse to proceed.

+This addendum governs all mobile Architect sessions and overrides any automatic loading behavior when repository access is unavailable.
+---

 # ======= END MODULE — ARCHITECT AI =======